 - Rock Steady offers the opportunity to perform as part of an ensemble, where they can sing, and use keyboards, drums and guitars to form a band.
-Sessions are weekly. - A music specialist teacher offers the opportunity for children to learn to play piano, brass, string or woodwind.
+Sessions are weekly. - A music specialist teachers offer the opportunities for children to learn to play piano, brass, string or woodwind.
+They also provide singing tuition.
 This is paid for by parents. - We have performances throughout the year in which children from all age ranges take part. - Music Club runs for one term per year and is free to attend.